youdontknowdemo/arch-install/README.md

 ## **Most of the post-install/setup script (setup.sh/arch-lbs-devel.sh) will run from the user account that is well qalified and promoted as such**

-### IF you have your own baiic arch linux install, run that first and then RUN:
+### IF you have your own basic arch linux install, run that first and then RUN:

 ```sh
 curl --tlsv1.2 -fsSL https://raw.githubusercontent.com/YurinDoctrine/arch-linux-base-setup/main/arch-linux-base-setup.sh >arch-lbs-devel.sh && \